 "THE NEED" : Why this event is so important

-Since the beginning of the “War on Terror”, we lost over 6,000 Service Members; nearly 44,000 were wounded in Iraq, Afghanistan and the surrounding theatres of operation.
-334 Marines and Soldiers lost limbs in 2010 and 2011 alone.
+Since the beginning of the “War on Terror”, America has lost over 7,000 Service Members.
+Over 53,000 were wounded in Iraq, Afghanistan and the surrounding theatres of operation.
+1,200 Veterans have returned from this war as amputees.
+Further, studies suggest that over 5,000 Vietnam Veterans returned home with missing limbs.

-- Suicide/PTSD: While the fighting for US troops has tapered down, the after effects of over a decade of war live on.
-The VA's 2012 "Suicide Data Report" stated that 22 Veterans take their own lives each DAY.
-That's 8,000 suicides per year.
-The VA struggles under the rising demand for their services.
+- Suicide/PTSD: While the fighting for US troops has tapered off, the aftereffects of over a decade of war live on.
+22 Veterans take their own lives each DAY.
+From 2007 to 2017, the rate of suicide among veterans jumped 50%.
+Veterans are 1.5 times more likely to die by suicide than Americans who never served.
+For female Veterans, the risk factor is 2.2 more likely.
+The VA will always struggle to meet the rising demand for their services.

-- Gaps in the System: Doesn’t the government provide care for our troops?
-Yes and no. While a wounded Soldier’s medical care may have been taken care of by the government, often there were gigantic hidden costs or “gaps” not covered by the military or any government program.
-Some of theses costs are just surfacing now, more than a dozen years after the start of this war.
+- Gaps in the System: While a wounded Soldier’s medical care may have been taken care of by the government, often there were gigantic hidden costs or “gaps” not covered by the military or any government program.
+Some of theses costs remain today, decades after the start of this war.
 These costs can zap the financial life out of young, struggling military families.

 - These hidden costs surface in many forms.
 Examples: